Fishes of Sahul 2020 Hardcopy

 Volume 34.
 High quality hardcopy A4 edition

-NB: A very limited number of the 2019 Hardcopy remain available and can be purchased using the button below.
+NB: A very limited number of the 2019 Hardcopy (Volume 33) remain available and can be purchased using the button below.

-Fishes of Sahul Volume 34 is a single A4 size hardcopy edition.
-The four editions published digitally in 2020 contained many wonderful articles accompanied by a lot of fantastic photographs.
-See below for the complete list of articles.
+Fishes of Sahul Volume 33 is a single A4 size hardcopy edition.
+The four editions published digitally in 2019 contained many wonderful articles accompanied by a lot of fantastic photographs.
 Now you can have a copy for your collection, your library, as a gift, or just to enjoy at your leisure.
 Order and pay securely with your credit card using the button below.

 Lenagan, J. 2020.
 Cairns to Weipa and back, through a new lens: Part 2.
 Gobioides of the Wet Tropics.
 Fishes of Sahul 34(4), 1642–1657.